 For the European market, the strategy is to continue and expand direct sales of the company’s products.
 Although the cost is higher than sales through distributors, it provides advantages in terms of higher margins and closer contact with customers as well as better control over the sales process.

 In markets outside Europe, the strategy is mainly to sell through distributors.
-Glycorex is represented by distributors in India, Mexico, Turkey, Israel, Qatar, Hong Kong, Singapore and Thailand.
+Glycorex is represented by distributors in Chile, Hong Kong, India, Israel, Mexico, Qatar, Singapore, South Africa, Thailand and Turkey.
 Working through distributors in markets outside Europe means faster establishment and reduced risk.
 Sales to Australia and Canada and some other countries outside Europe are handled directly by the commercial team in Lund.

 Glycorex places great focus on meeting customers through visits to transplant and transfusion clinics, as well as scientific conferences, both globally and locally.
 Another important success factor is the product training that the company’s specialists provide to both new and existing customers.